Skip to contents

 Details

 The efficiency correction is based on a spectral response dataset provided by the user.
-Usually the data set for the quantum efficiency is of lower resolution and values are interpolated for the required spectral resolution using the function stats::approx
+Usually the data set for the quantum efficiency is of lower resolution and values are interpolated for the required spectral resolution using function stats::approx.

 If the energy calibration differs for both data set NA values are produces that will be removed from the matrix.